amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

 (eval <expression>)
 ```

 Evaluates `expression` in the current environment.
+This differs from
+the standard form of `eval`, which takes an additional environment
+argument.

 ```scheme
 scm> (eval '(cons 1 (cons 2 nil)))